igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 so that `T_Max = T_Max_p` (e.g. 1 second) and then, when a valid RTT is
 measured, change `T_Max` accordingly so that `T_Max = T_Max_c`.
 In any case, the
 selected `T_Max` should be large enough to absorb any possible variations in the connection delay.
-This also helps to avoid that the mechanism fails because the observer cannot recognize possible sudden changes of RTT to more than T_max.
+This also helps to prevent the mechanism from failing when the observer cannot recognize sudden changes in RTT exceeding T_max.

 `T_Max_c` could be computed as two times the measured `RTT` plus a fixed amount of time (`100ms`) to prevent low `T_Max` values in case of very small RTTs.
 The resulting formula is: `T_Max_c = 2RTT + 100ms`.
 If `T_Max_c` is greater than
 `T_Max_p` then `T_Max_c` is forced to `T_Max_p` value.
-Note that the value of 100ms is just an example and it may be chosen differently depending on the scenarios.
-For example an implementer may consider to use possible existing protocol specific values if appropriate.
+Note that the value of 100ms is provided as an example, and it may be chosen differently depending on the specific scenarios.
+For instance, an implementer may consider using existing protocol-specific values if appropriate.

 Note that the observer's `T_Max` should always be less than or equal to the client's `T_Max` to avoid considering as a valid measurement what is actually